 Today the final box of tubers arrived.
 The giant bag of bone meal is purchased.
 It’s digging time!

 I’ve become a huge dahlia fan over the past few years.
 I’m attracted to their long bloom time, the variety of colors and shapes, the great reward for relatively low cost, and the whole incongruity of gorgeous flowers coming from homely tubers.
-Having inherited a dozen or so tubers in five raised beds when we moved into Coppertop, I’d begun adding to those tubers almost immediately, mainly with purchases from Swan Island.
+Having inherited a dozen or so tubers in five raised beds when we moved into Coppertop, I’d begun adding to those tubers almost immediately, initially with purchases from Swan Island.

 As planting season is finally upon us in the chilly, damp northwest, I’ve taken stock and counted up newly-purchased and old varieties (56 total) and come to this conclusion: As long as I only plant as many dahlia varieties as my age in years, things will stay in check, and dahlias will not overtake these gardens, yet I’ll still have plenty of flowers and tubers to share.
 At least it’s a goal!
 Keep in mind I have many tubers of certain varieties, especially after dividing, probably topping out with 8-10 tubers of T. Edison and a dozen of an unidentified, inherited, red and yellow bushy specimen, pictured here.